lenonk/KAM/README.md

 If you're not using KDE, have a look at GKraken.
 He claims that lighting control is coming soon.

+###Note:

-Note:  Lighting and fan control functionality is not available yet.
+Lighting and fan control functionality is not available yet.
 I wrote the above with the current things I'm working on in mind.

+The backend code is an absolute mess.
+That's because I didn't do any design on this project.
+I just started hacking away at it, I had no idea how I was going to gather any of the system data I needed, and I've never used QML before.
+So, yeah, the code is pretty much horrifying.
+My MO is to get everything working, then go back and clean it up and optimize, and this project isn't even halfway through the "get it working" stage yet.

+I welcome any help, pull requests, collaborators, issues, or comments.

 # Compilation instructions